 We sailed through the Lemaire Channel and all of its breathtaking scenery.
 The beautiful snow capped mountains which lined the ship either side of us, towered more than 3000 feet high and a 1000 feet below.
 Afternoon Zodiac cruises around Petermann Island got us up close and personal with the most mind-blowing icebergs I could have ever imagined – nine tenths of which, are actually under the water's surface.

-The name of the tour, the Quest for the Antarctic Circle, is exactly that – a quest.
+The name of the tours to Antarctica, the Quest for the Antarctic Circle, is exactly that – a quest.
 The itinerary of the tour is not fixed because it is so heavily reliant on the weather and wildlife conditions.
 Ice conditions mean it might be impossible to cross certain channels, migration patterns mean some animals won’t be around.

 Just being here, on the expedition was a dream come true.
-Crossing the Drake in record time, seeing such spectacular wildlife was all a huge plus.
+Crossing the Drake in record time, having such spectacular wildlife viewing was all a huge plus.
 But that morning, when our expedition leader announced we were on course to cross the Antarctic Circle around 08:45, my heart exploded.

 Straight after breakfast, I grabbed my jacket and headed out to the bow of the ship.
 Like all others, when the announcement was made, we cheered and hugged and some of us cried – a huge item ticked off the bucket list.
 Something I never thought was possible was happening right at that very moment.

 I was also very much looking forward to our visit to Port Lockroy, where a small post office and museum is operated by the United Kingdom Antarctic Heritage Trust.
 It is currently manned by four very inspirational women.
 The museum is the abandoned British Base, Bransfield House, with many of the original artefacts on display.
 It was truly amazing to be in and around the belongings of those who stationed out in such extreme conditions.